 When visiting the dentist, please inform them of your pregnancy and what stage you are at.

 We understand that visiting the dentist can sometimes be a very daunting prospect, and we can accommodate easily for those that would prefer to not have anaesthetic injections.
-Upon informing your dentist, it is possible to use nitrous oxide, or sleeping gas, to sedate you whilst a surgical operation takes place.
-This is completely safe, and is a normal occurrence for those that are uncomfortable in a surgery environment.
+Upon informing your dentist, it is possible to use a method to sedate you whilst a surgical operation takes place.
+This is completely safe and is a normal occurrence for those that are uncomfortable in a surgery environment.

 The loss of a tooth resulting from major trauma, in most cases, can be saved, however, timing is critical.
 Teeth can be placed back into the mouth, however, if it has been 30 minutes since the impact, the chances of saving your tooth begins to decline very quickly.
 It is also advisable that you store the tooth in either milk or a milk solution to protect it, and not water.